Current Projects

 Research Question: What is the safety profile of psilocybin administered with psychological support for veterans and first responders?
 Can psilocybin administered with psychological support (Psi-PS) effectively reduce symptoms of PTSD and alcohol use disorder in individuals with co-occurring conditions?

 The Center was awarded funding from the State of Washington to conduct a study of psilocybin to treat veterans and first responders with both PTSD and Alcohol Use Disorder.
-This study will examine the safety, feasibility and effectiveness of psilocybin to treat PTSD/AUD and will help inform policy-makers about best next steps pertaining to increasing access to psilocybin for Washington Residents.
+This study will examine the safety and feasibility of using psilocybin to treat PTSD/AUD and will help inform policy-makers about best next steps pertaining to increasing access to psilocybin for Washington Residents.